Ian-Blanshard/MP3-Climbing-Log/TESTING.md

 | Display recent sessions | Recent session displays on homepage after logging in                             | Pass      |

 #### User Story 2: Climbing Log Details
-*As a user of the site, I want each log to contain details about the different climbs I did in that session so that I can review my performance for each climb.*
+*As a user of the site, I want each log to contain details about the different climbs I did in that session so that I can review the information when I choose.*

 | Feature              | Outcome                                                                            | Pass/Fail |
 |----------------------|------------------------------------------------------------------------------------|-----------|